samsung-cnct/kraken-lib/roadmap.md

 1. kraken-lib full marketing plan implementation
     * blogs/presentations/customer testimonials/white paper
     * doc PRs for adding to Kubernetes docs
-    * other items as they bubble up from ongoing marketing/user=definition discussions
+    * other items as they bubble up from ongoing marketing/user definition discussions
     * public Slack channel
     * PRs to Kubernetes docs to put kraken in the right locations
     * Kubernetes demo